Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 annotation_transfer (annotation transfer)
 -----------------------------------------

-``annotation transfer`` is the subcommand for transferring the annotation from the closed genomes to the real query genomes.
+``annotation transfer`` is the subcommand for transferring the annotation from the closely related genomes to the real query genomes.
 To achieve this, `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ is integrated in ANNOgesic.
-The higher similarity between closed genomes and query genomes are, the more precise the performance is.
+The higher similarity between closely related genomes and query genomes are, the more precise the performance is.
 Before running ``annotation transfer``, please run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for executing RATT.
 If you use Dockerfile to execute ANNOgesic, the path modification can be skipped.